nikosargalias/calculator/Project-Guidelines.md

 Modifiers are used to manipulate the styles of blocks without global effect:

 - Modifier: main-nav\_\_link--purple
-- this would turn the link color purple only for the link with this modifier class.
+- this would turn the link colour purple only for the link with this modifier class.

 ### Benefits of BEM?

 - It allows for reusable component styles across an entire platform.
 - It allows for a the same specificity level across the board.
-Preventing the notorious hunt to figure out why your styles are being overwridden by seemingly unrelated declerations.
+Preventing the notorious hunt to figure out why your styles are being overridden by seemingly unrelated declarations.

 ### Component based architecture